-Murder in the Climate Assembly is structured (see structure) with three elements: the main one is Iris Tate’s story i.e. the campus novel segment, there is the whodunnit set in a climate assembly – the story within the story, and there are snippets from philosophy lectures.
+The Philosopher and the Assassin is structured (see structure) with three elements: the main one is Iris Tate’s story i.e. the campus novel segment, there is the whodunnit set in a climate assembly – the story within the story, and there are snippets from philosophy lectures.
 Extracts 1, 2 and 3 shows how the idea of replacing the GDP with a wellbeing index occurs in each of these respectively.

 Extract 1 (campus novel segment)